 Q. Can you use a digital thermometer for candy?

 Ans: The simplest answer is yes, but it all depends on the thermometer.
-Meat thermometer usage can easily be applied to creating candy, as long because the temperature rating is high enough, so read on for the answers to all or any of your thermometer questions!
+Meat thermometers can easily be used to create candy, as long as the temperature rating is high enough.
+Read on for the answers to all or any of your thermometer questions!

 Q. What is the difference between a thermometer and a candy thermometer?